joanneks/Project2-MechanicalKeyboards-React/README.md

 ### **Possible Enhancements**
 1. Add user verification before comment can be deleted
-2. Styling of website can be done better
+2. Add a successfully created listing message after moving to the listings page
-3. Add a successfully added message after moving to the listings page
+3. Add a page where it can show all the listings posted by the user accessing the website
-4. Add a page where it can show all the listings posted by the user accessing the website
+4. Add a button for the user to save the listings they like and have a page where they can view all the listings that have saved.
-5. Add a button for the user to save the listings they like and have a page where they can view all the listings that have saved.
+5. To change the state variable keyboardBrandOptions,keycapManufacturerOptions,keycapMaterialOptions,keycapProfileOptions to update for the change in options after creating/editing listing

 ## **Technologies and Other Sources Used**